turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 Then, refresh the page on Salesforce and the new data should appear.
 Tada!

-[TODO: Write from the application]

 ## Next Steps

-Connect should be released to the general public later this year and you can dig it, creating great applications with your Salesforce platform behind you.
+Connect will be released to the general public later this year, then you can create amazing customer-facing applications on the Heroku platform backed by your Salesforce data.